trebortech/tools/vagrant-tools/README.md

 newMinion.sh -m MyMinionName -M saltme.trebortech.com -g v2015.5.0
 ```

 -m|--minionid  ---->  The minion id you would like to assign to this instance.
-Default: nominionid
+Default: nominionid <br>
 -M|--masterurl ---->  The URL to your salt master.
-Default: master.salt.trebortech.ninja
+Default: master.salt.trebortech.ninja <br>
 -g|--git       ---->  The version from salt that you would like to install.
-Default: v2015.2.0rc2
+Default: v2015.2.0rc2<br>

 **Vagrantfile**  -> This is the base vagrantfile that is used to deploy out the vagrant box.